SigmaHQ/sigma-specification/Sigma_specification.md

 * field values, example: a field `image_file_name` that only contains a file name like `example.exe` and is transformed into `ImageFile: *\\example.exe`.
 * logsource names, example: `category: ProcessCreation` instead of `category: process_creation`

+/// NEED REVIEW
+As is optional :
+used in the Sigma rule.
+The Default taxonomy is `sigma`.
+A custom taxonomy must be handled by the used tool or transformed into the default taxonomy.
+///
 used in the Sigma rule.
 The Default taxonomy is "sigma" and can be omitted.
 A custom taxonomy must be handled by the used tool or transformed into the default taxonomy.